 - Exposure to the sun at safe times of the day, as well as sun gazing, are extremely beneficial to health

 - Prevention is always better than cure - use a natural sunscreen, find shade and cover-up if going outdoors in the heat of the day or for prolonged periods

 - Avoid sunbeds

-- Opt for a natural spray tan instead!
+- Opt for a chemical-free spray tan instead!